Josiah Scott (American football)

-Josiah Scott (born April 5, 1999) is an American football cornerback for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Michigan State and was drafted by the Jacksonville Jaguars in the fourth round of the 2020 NFL Draft.
+Josiah Scott (born April 5, 1999) is an American professional football cornerback.
+He played college football for the Michigan State Spartans and was selected by the Jacksonville Jaguars in the fourth round of the 2020 NFL draft.

 College career

 After playing at Fairfield High School in Fairfield, Ohio, Scott chose Michigan State over scholarship offers from Iowa, West Virginia, Miami of Ohio and others.

-As a freshman, Scott was named to ESPN's Freshman All-America team.
+As a freshman, Scott was named to ESPN's Freshman All-American team.
 The award came after he started twelve of thirteen games the Spartans played in, missing one due to injury.

-A torn meniscus sidelined Scott for the first eight games of his sophomore season, an injury sustained in a noncontact incident.
+A torn meniscus sidelined Scott for the first eight games of his sophomore season, an injury sustained in a non-contact incident.
 He was named defensive MVP of the 2018 Redbox Bowl after registering three tackles and four pass breakups in the game.

 Scott started all thirteen games his junior season.
-On October 5, Scott forced Justin Fields into his first interception of the year, and also garnered 12 tackles during the game.
+On October 5 against Ohio State, Scott forced Justin Fields into his first interception of the year, and also garnered 12 tackles during the game.

 Professional career

 Jacksonville Jaguars

-Scott was selected by the Jacksonville Jaguars in the fourth round of the 2020 NFL Draft with the 137th overall pick.
-The Jaguars previously traded cornerback A. J. Bouye to the Denver Broncos to acquire the pick used to select Scott.
+Scott was selected by the Jacksonville Jaguars in the fourth round (137th overall) of the 2020 NFL draft.
+The Jaguars traded cornerback A. J. Bouye to the Denver Broncos to acquire the pick.
 Scott was placed on the reserve/COVID-19 list by the Jaguars on July 27, 2020, but was activated three days later.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 Scott was traded to the Philadelphia Eagles in exchange for Jameson Houston and a 2023 sixth-round pick on May 18, 2021.
-He was placed on injured reserve on September 2, 2021.
+He was placed on injured reserve on September 2.
 He was activated on October 2.

+Scott was waived on August 29, 2023.

+Pittsburgh Steelers (first stint)

+On August 31, 2023, Scott was signed to the Pittsburgh Steelers' practice squad.
+He was placed on the practice squad/injured list on September 14.

+Philadelphia Eagles (second stint)

+On October 17, 2023, the Eagles signed Scott to their active roster off of the Steelers' practice squad.
+He was released on November 28 and re-signed to the practice squad two days later.

+He was not signed to a reserve/future contract after the season and became a free agent when his practice squad contract expired.

+Pittsburgh Steelers (second stint)

+On January 23, 2024, Scott signed a reserve/futures contract with the Steelers.
+He was released on July 30, 2024.